Plantar Warts: The Things You Need To Know

 Avoid touching or scratching plantar warts as this may cause the spreading of the virus.
 Cover it with a plaster.
 To prevent transferring the virus to other people, wear thongs in the shower and do not walk barefoot.

 Plantar warts may disappear of their own accord.
-However, if plantar warts do resolve it may take several months or even years and varies greatly from one person to the next.
+However, if plantar warts do resolve it may take several months or even years.
+The time it takes for plantar warts to resolve varies greatly from one person to the next and may never occur.

-If it is painless, no treatment may be required.
+If plantar warts are painless, no treatment may be required.
 Some treatments may be painful, especially for children and can cause side effects.

 For painful, unsightly and/or spreading verrucae there are several treatment options available.
 Self-treatment is not suggested in the first instance due to the likelihood of damaging the skin under your feet.